apolaskey/ng-tailwind-boilerplate/README.md

 # Usage
 To begin; using your favorite text-editor's find-all change all occurrences of `ng-tailwind-boilerplate` to your own projects name

+`npm install` -- Install all of the required dependencies

+`npm run start-hot` -- Start the dev-server

+`npm run build` -- Perform a production release

 For guarded routes refer to [this documentation](https://github.com/angular/angularfire/blob/master/docs/auth/router-guards.md)

 For push notifications refer to [this documentation](https://github.com/angular/angularfire/blob/master/docs/messaging/messaging.md)